apache/datafusion/docs/source/user-guide/sql/explain.md

 ## EXPLAIN ANALYZE

 Shows the execution plan and metrics of a statment.
+If you need more information output, try to use `EXPLAIN ANALYZE VERBOSE`.

 ```sql
 EXPLAIN ANALYZE SELECT SUM(x) FROM table GROUP BY b;